Git Commands Reference

 git mv

-Move or rename files while preserving history, keeping Git aware of the file relocation.
+Move or rename files and directories while preserving their full Git history, keeping the index updated with the relocation.

 git rm

-Remove files from both your working directory and Git tracking, staging the deletion for commit.
+Remove files from both your working directory and Git tracking, or stop tracking files while keeping them on disk with the cached option.

 git submodule